architkaila/Realtime-Hotel-Review-Analysis/README.md

 * [Click Here](https://github.com/architkaila/Realtime-Hotel-Review-Analysis/blob/streamlit_demo/README.md) for the streamlit documentation
 * Here you can play around with the streamlit demo

 &nbsp;
+# Future Enhancements:

+1. To make results more robust, we would have to collect more data for the negative class.
+2. The inference scripts( including the SHAP analysis and dependency parsing functionality) and the saved model can be pushed to a serverless cloud component like Azure functions or AWS lambda and an api can be called for faster inference time.
+With serverless deployment, we would make sure that the resources are being used efficiently.
+3. We plan to integrate the model with the google review api, so that we can have user feed the hotel name in real time.
+Then we can use a weighted metric (like number of likes or upvotes on a review) to extract the top "n" review and run the above model on those "n" reviews to find the general sentiment and highest rated attributes for the given hotel.

+&nbsp;
 # References

-1."Comparing Transformers and Recurrent Neural Networks on Sequences" by Ivana Balažević et al. (2021) compares BERT, RoBERTa, and XLNet to LSTM and GRU on sequence modeling tasks.
+1. "Comparing Transformers and Recurrent Neural Networks on Sequences" by Ivana Balažević et al. (2021) : compares BERT, RoBERTa, and XLNet to LSTM and GRU on sequence modeling tasks.
 Used to select the models we would want to fine tune and compare for this project.

-2."How to Fine-Tune BERT for Text Classification?" by Chi Sun et al. (2019) used as a guideline for fine-tuning a pre-trained BERT model.
+2. "How to Fine-Tune BERT for Text Classification?" by Chi Sun et al. (2019) : used as a guideline for fine-tuning a pre-trained BERT model.
 Also used this paper to determine the value in trying to fine-tune ROBERTA and XLNET as compared to BERT.